 The POEM Framework®

-To start and sustain a successful technology business like any other, an entrepreneur requires a compelling Vision that will drive execution of all the activities required to bring the vision to life as a successful startup venture.
+To start and sustain a successful innovation business like any other, an entrepreneur requires a compelling Vision that will drive execution of all the activities required to bring the vision to life as a successful startup venture.
 The life of that venture is measured by progress towards the realisation of that vision.

 It is that journey to the successful delivery of the vision by the entrepreneur that innovation hubs and early stage investors such as business angels seek to contribute and help along the way in anticipation of a reward from the expected outcomes.
 As angel investors, innovation hubs and the entrepreneur are primarily interested in the commercial success of the venture, focus must be on how its product/service offer creates value by solving a problem or meeting a need for a specified set of customers and delivery of the solution as a product/service offer that satisfies such customers is achieved to generate revenue for the venture.